gek64/gobd/README.md

 # gobuilder
 GO Builder
 - A tool can help you easily build golang static files for multiple operating systems and architectures
-- Written in golang

 ## Usage
 ```